hokushin118/rps-microservices/README.md

 ```

 #### 3. Testing Redis cluster replication

+At this point, your Redis cluster is ready for work.
+Test it as follows:

 Connect to the first (master) replica set member shell with the following command: